Is it worth it to epoxy a garage floor? This article covers the pros, cons, costs, and everything you need to start.

 Where to Buy Garage Floor Epoxy

 Below is a list of the products I’ve mentioned in this article from Amazon.
-I am an affiliate of Amazon but you can also find these products at many of your local retailers as well.
+I am an affiliate of Amazon, but you can also find these products at many local retailers.

-Rust-Oleum Concrete Moisture Stop Fortifying Sealer – If you’re garage floor is sweating or retaining moisture then you want to put this down first after you clean your garage floor.
+Rust-Oleum Concrete Moisture Stop Fortifying Sealer – If your garage floor is sweating or retaining moisture, you want to put this down first after you clean your garage floor.
 This 1-gallon jug will do 200 square feet of space.
 This does not come with the floor epoxy kit.

-Rust-Oleum Concrete Patch – If you have cracks or chips in your concrete this patch will help fill in those spots and give a smooth finished look.
+Rust-Oleum Concrete Patch – If your concrete has cracks or chips, this patch will help fill those spots and give a smooth finish.
 This does not come with the floor epoxy kit.
 Contains 24 oz.

 Rust-Oleum Cleaner and Degreaser – This cleaner/degreaser is used to help get the floor clean.
-This does not come with the floor epoxy kit and is recommended to get the floor clean.
+This does not come with the floor epoxy kit, and it is recommended to get the floor clean.
 This 1-gallon jug will do up to 200 square feet.

 Rust-oleum Epoxyshield Professional Semi-Gloss Floor Coating Kit – This is the kit that contains the epoxy and etching solution.
 This is a 2-gallon kit and will do between 300 and 400 square foot space.

-Rust-Oleum Clear EpoxyShield Premium Clear Coating – If you want to go the extra step to protect your epoxy-covered floor this clear coat solution will do just that.
+Rust-Oleum Clear EpoxyShield Premium Clear Coating – This clear coat solution will do just that if you want to go the extra step to protect your epoxy-covered floor.
 This 1-gallon jug will do up to 500 square feet on painted surfaces and 250 square feet on concrete surfaces.